alanwsmith/typing-rust.alanwsmith.com/src/variables-with-if-expressions/println-variables.md

 # println!
 Variables

-Putting values in variables allows us to use them repeatedly.
+Binding values to variables let us use them repeatedly.
 For example, we can improve the output of our program by including the numbers that match or don't match.

 We'll do this by using the variables in
-`println!()` like we have before.
-Since we want two varaibles this time we'll add another `{}` placeholder in the format string and
+`println!()` the same way we have before.

-Because we need to print two numbers we'll be using two sets of the `{}` curly bracket placeholders in the format string.
+The only difference this time is that we're putting two variables in the format string instead of one.

 #### SOURCE CODE